kagkarlsson/db-scheduler/README.md

 and the class changes, deserialization will likely fail with a `InvalidClassException`.
 Should this happen, find and set the current auto-generated
 `serialVersionUID` explicitly.
 It will then be possible to do non-breaking changes to the class.

-If you need to migrate from Java serialization to a `GsonSerializer`, configure the scheduler to use a `SerializerWithFallbackDeserializers´:
+If you need to migrate from Java serialization to a `GsonSerializer`, configure the scheduler to use a `SerializerWithFallbackDeserializers`:

 ```java
 .serializer(new SerializerWithFallbackDeserializers(new GsonSerializer(), new JavaSerializer()))